Please ensure Javascript is enabled for purposes of website accessibility

 Note that State is not included in the JSON as its value is the default value.

-In the following request example, The events in the stream with Measurement greater than 10 are returned.
+In the following request example, the data points in the stream with Measurement greater than 10 are returned.

 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data?filter=Measurement gt 10

-The response returns stream events with a Measurement greater than 10.
+The response returns stream data points with a Measurement greater than 10.

 HTTP/1.1 200